 Soft Reset Describes a reset operation in which the software layer of the eRouter eSAFE the terms Prefix and Subnet are interchangeable.
 The term Prefix is favored in this document.

 Subnet A portion of a network that shares a common address component.
-The meanings of suite defined in [TR-069].
+The meanings of models implemented to manage devices via a remote management protocol [TRsuite defined in [TR-069].